 - There are two options for the interim assessments:

-- Interim Comprehensive Assessments use the same design as the summative assessments, assess the same range of standards, and provide scores on the same scale.
+- Interim Comprehensive Assessments use the same blueprint as the summative assessments, assess the same range of standards, and provide scores on the same scale.

 - Interim Assessment Blocks focus on smaller sets of related concepts and provide more detailed information for instructional purposes.
 There are between five and seventeen blocks per subject per grade.